coderbyheart/smartvan-firmware/README.md

 This implements an application that

-- monitors internal and external temperature using BLE beacon thermometers
+- monitors internal and external temperature using BLE beacon thermometers (Blue Coin T) using the onboard nRF52840
 - publishes sensor readings to AWS IoT

 ## Building